PeteIG/PRB_Portfolio/README.md

     - Highlights my professional experiences and roles.
     - Highlights some key tools and technologies used.
     - Highlights key achievements.
-    - Showcases well known organisations worked with, or funded by.
+    - Showcases well-known organisations worked with, or funded by.
     - Provides brief personal interest statement.

     ![Experience Section](documentation/)